Hejtmus/svelte-lightbox/README.md

 mobile devices.
 Tested on Svelte and Sapper.
 Note that this component is in development, expect bugs, if you notice some, please report them to this component's GitHub repo to the 'Issues' section.

-Gallery feature is on its way, please be patient

 ## Instalation

 > ```bash